animeshkarmakarAK/cricket-scoreboard/README.md

 # cricket-scoreboard

-Mini project 'cricket scoreboard' using C++ with OOP paradigm
+Mini project where a cricket match can be establised and counts the runs, balls & wickets.